p2panda/handbook/specification/key_group.md

 A _key group membership_ is created to _accept_ or _reject_ a group membership request.

-If accepted, the key pair that created the _key group membership request_ is now included in the key group's key set.
+If accepted, the public key that created the _key group membership request_ is now included in the key group's key set.
+If the membership request defines a `member` key group, that key group's key set is included instead.

-If denied, all _key group membership requests_ by the same public key should be considered invalid and no operations published by that key should be materialised.
+If denied, all _key group membership requests_ by the same public key should be considered invalid.

 #### Schema `key-group-membership-limit`

 ```
-membership: author_relation(group-membership)
+membership: owner(group-membership)
 public_key: string
 from_hash: string
 to_hash: string